murphyka/information_explorable/info_decomp.md

 #### Information from multiple sources

-Now let's say there are two neighboring towns (1 and 2<a class='footstart' key='b-weather'></a>) with which to build telegraph lines, and you have a fixed budget for the whole project.
+Now let's say there are two neighboring towns (1 and 2) with which to build telegraph lines, and you have a fixed budget for the whole project<a class='footstart' key='b-weather'></a>.
 How much money should you allocate for each line?

 Due to the surrounding landscape, the weather is not trivially related between their towns and yours.